maskboyAvi/PairPilot-IDE/Learning/BuildLogic/04-Runner-WebWorker-Pyodide.md

 # 04) Runner: Web Worker + Pyodide

-I wanted a Run button that works on free tiers without running any execution backend.
+This document describes the in-browser runner used by the Run button.

-So I moved execution into the browser:
+Execution is performed in the browser:

 - JavaScript runs inside a Web Worker
 - Python runs inside a Web Worker using Pyodide

 ## Why a Web Worker

-Two reasons:
+Reasons:

-- I don’t want the UI to freeze while code runs.
+- Keeps the UI responsive while code runs.
-- I want a clean boundary so I can terminate execution.
+- Provides a clean boundary that can be terminated.

 ## How output works

 Inside the worker:

-- for JS, I hook `console.log` and `console.error` and forward messages back
+- for JS, `console.log` / `console.error` are captured and forwarded
-- for Python, I hook Pyodide stdout/stderr and forward messages back
+- for Python, Pyodide stdout/stderr are captured and forwarded

 In the UI: